iljapostnovs/VSCodeUI5Plugin/README.md

 IDs from the corresponding view of the controller are provided for view.byId or controller.byId method<br/>
 ![GetView](/images/GetView.gif)

-#### Dynamic completion items
+#### Dynamic Completion Items
-Completion items which are generated dynamically depending on current variable class.
+Completion items which are generated dynamically depending on current variable type or method return value type.
 Trigger character - dot.<br/>
 ![DynamicCompletionItems](/images/DynamicCompletionItems.gif)

 ----------